Updated August 2023

 Less Is Usually More

-Second is being verbose.
+Don’t be verbose.
 Consider the words of short story writer and poet Raymond Carver, “Get in, get out.
 Don’t linger.
 Go on.”
-Okay, so in a sexy bit, you want to linger a little bit, but the point is, don’t fill up the scene with adverbs and flowery language, especially on the technical aspects of the deed.
+Okay, so in a sexy bit, you want to linger a little bit, but the point is, don’t fill up the scene with adverbs and flowery language, or technical aspects of the deed.
 Focus on the senses, emotions and thoughts that romance readers crave.
 Remember the scene needs to serve a purpose to the story or characters.

-In Risk It All, the first time Max and Madeleine are together, it’s release not just from the attraction they’ve been denying between them, but also a celebration that they’re alive after an ordeal in the jungle.
+In Risk It All, the first time Max and Madeleine are together, it’s a release not just from the attraction they’ve been denying, but also a celebration that they’re alive after an ordeal in the jungle.
+Later, they have sex again, but this time, Max is grappling with the reality that once they go home, he won’t see her again.
+This becomes a problem because he realizes he loves her.

 Once I catch my breath, I lift my head to stare down into her amber eyes and my heart clinches hard.
 Jesus.
 This has to be love.